Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 Source: model by author

-This assumes no additional asset sales, no stock buybacks and no further acquisitions.
+This assumes no additional asset sales, no stock buybacks, and no further acquisitions.
 It does account for ongoing investments into HBO Max of around $3B in 2021.
 This is likely too high but I wanted to be on the conservative side here.

 Compared to the $29B in FCF AT&T generated in 2019 the model only predicts around $20.4B (=$16.5B from Q2-Q4 + $3.9B Q1 actuals).
 For 2020 this would result in a sharp increase in the FCF dividend payout ratio reaching the upper 60% area.
 This is-line with AT&T's recent comment from May 28, 2020 while again being conservative and targeting the upper rather than the lower area: